-^j The HCV antibody test may not be adequate for screening in the setting of recent HCV infection (defined as acquisition within the past 6 months), or advanced immunodeficiency (CD4 count <100 cells/mm3).
+Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents Living with HIV j The HCV antibody test may not be adequate for screening in the setting of recent HCV infection (defined as acquisition within the past 6 months), or advanced immunodeficiency (CD4 count <100 cells/mm).
 HCV RNA screening is indicated in persons who have been successfully treated for HCV or who spontaneously cleared prior infection.
 HCV antibody-negative patients with elevated ALT may need HCV RNA testing.

-^k Injection drug users, persons with a history of incarceration, men with HIV who have unprotected sex with men, and persons with percutaneous/parenteral exposure to blood in unregulated settings are at risk of HCV infection.
+k Injection drug users, persons with a history of incarceration, men with HIV who have unprotected sex with men, and persons with percutaneous/parenteral exposure to blood in unregulated settings are at risk of HCV infection.

-1 Serum Na, K, HCO3, Cl, BUN, creatinine, glucose (preferably fasting), and creatinine-based estimated glomerular filtration rate.
-Serum phosphorus should be monitored in patients with chronic kidney disease who are on TAF- or TDF-containing regimens.3
+Serum Na, K, HCO3, Cl, BUN, creatinine, glucose (preferably fasting), and creatinine-based estimated glomerular filtration rate.
+Serum phosphorus should be monitored in patients with chronic kidney disease who are on TAF- or TDF-containing regimens.

-^m Consult the Guidelines for the Management of Chronic Kidney Disease in HIV-Infected Patients: Recommendations of the HIV Medicine Association of the Infectious Diseases Society of America for recommendations on managing patients with renal disease.3 More frequent monitoring may be indicated for patients with evidence of kidney disease (e.g., proteinuria, decreased glomerular dysfunction) or increased risk of renal insufficiency (e.g., patients with diabetes, hypertension).

-n Consult the National Lipid Association's recommendations for management of patients with dyslipidemia.4
+- m Consult the Guidelines for the Management of Chronic Kidney Disease in HIV-Infected Patients: Recommendations of the HIV Medicine Association of the Infectious Diseases Society of America for recommendations on managing patients with renal disease.
+More frequent monitoring may be indicated for patients with evidence of kidney disease (e.g., proteinuria, decreased glomerular dysfunction) or increased risk of renal insufficiency (e.g., patients with diabetes, hypertension). - n Consult the National Lipid Association's recommendations for management of patients with dyslipidemia.